Nikhil4795/Sheets-Checking/README.md

 # Sheets-Checking
-Checking whether two sheets are equal or not, if not equal then shows the differences in output sheet.
+Checks whether two sheets are equal or not, if not equal then shows the differences in output sheet.

     Written @ Nikhil